 There was a great harvest recorded in the Acts of the Apostles, a remarkable ingathering of believers as God's Spirit worked through the lives of the apostles.
 This same gospel continues today by faithful witnesses around the world.
 It's our privilege, as it was for the apostles and others through the centuries, to be sowers and reapers in the great harvest.

 The Acts of the Apostles is unique among the books of the New Testament.
-Without this book, we wouldn't be able to explain how a small band of disciples came together to become an expanding worldwide church.
+Its main purpose is to record a selective history of the early church after the resurrection of Christ.
+It is the second part of a two-volume work, with the Gospel of Luke being the first one.
+Both books are dedicated to a person named Theophilus.
+Without Acts, we wouldn't be able to explain how a small band of disciples came together to become an expanding worldwide church.

 The book of Acts presents the history of a dynamic, growing community of believers from Jerusalem to Syria, Africa, Asia, and Europe.
 In the first century it spread from believing Jews to non-Jews in 39 cities and 30 countries, islands, or provinces.

 Acts has a number of unique features.
 It's the only New Testament book that tells about the ministry of the apostles, primarily Peter and Paul.
 Among other features are its early church life summaries and its missionary journey narratives.
 But the most distinctive feature in Acts is its many speeches, or sermons, which make up about a third of the total text.